EricMFink/ProfessionalResponsibility/_outlines/Conflicts.md

 ##### Rule 1.9(c)

-- May not use information to former client’s disadvantage, unless
+- May not use information to former client's disadvantage, unless
 	- The Rules would otherwise permit, or
 	- The information has become generally known
 - May not reveal information, except as Rules otherwise permit or require for client information

 ##### Example

-Five years ago, L prepared a will for A. During this process, L learned a great deal about A’s “secret" assets.
+Five years ago, L prepared a will for A. During this process, L learned a great deal about A's “secret" assets.
 X now asks L to sue A to collect a promissory note.

-- L may not represent X because L has confidential information about A, L’s former client, that L could use to the disadvantage of A
+- L may not represent X because L has confidential information about A, L's former client, that L could use to the disadvantage of A

 # Conflicts Between Lawyer & Client